mrfdev/CMI/Resources/FAQ/cmi-bungee.md

          <pre>https://www.spigotmc.org/resources/3742/<br>Get the CMI plugin if you haven't already, and then Install it on all your servers</pre></li>
         <li><a href="https://www.spigotmc.org/resources/87610/">Also Download CMILib</a> (free library) (<a href="https://github.com/mrfdev/CMI/edit/master/Resources/FAQ/cmi-library.md">more info</a>)
          <pre>https://www.spigotmc.org/resources/87610/<br>All Zrips plugins require the CMILib .jar file.
 Get it and also put it on all your servers.</pre></li>
-        <li>All my FAQ pages have been written for Spigot / Paper 1.19 and CMI 9.2.x or newer.</li>
+        <li>All my FAQ pages have been written for Spigot / Paper 1.19.x and CMI 9.5.x.x or newer.</li>
-        <li>The mrfdev github page is not an official resource, we're building up our knowledge base as a courtesy.</li>
+        <li>The mrfdev Github page is not an official resource, we're building up our knowledge base as a courtesy.</li>
         <li>I am an admin on the Zrips Discord, this does not mean what I share on here is official.</li>
     </ul>
 </details>